skellat/pandoc-book-maker/.github/ISSUE_TEMPLATE/general-patch.md

 <-- A clear and concise description of any alternatives you've considered. -->

 **Clarify the why**
-<-- What is the compelling reason behind this request?
+<-- What is you compelling reason behind this request?
 Why should I spend time considering it?
 Keep that explanation to no more than 50 words. -->

 **Additional context**
 <-- Add any other context here.
 Please don't make me chase after you for details but also do not be obtuse in your writing. -->